ILIAS-eLearning/ILIAS/docs/documentation/accessibility.md

 #### Success Criterion  Label in Name
 Reference: WCAG 2.1 > 2.5.3 Level A / EN 301 549 > 9.2.5.3
+Target group: developer
-For user interface components with labels that include text or images of text, the name contains the text that is presented visually.
+For user interface components with labels that include text or images of text, the name MUST contain the text that is presented visually.
 A best practice is to have the text of the label at the start of the name.

 #### Success Criterion Motion Actuation
 Reference: WCAG 2.1 > 2.5.4 Level A / EN 301 549 > 9.2.5.4
+Target group: developer
-Functionality that can be operated by device motion or user motion can also be operated by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when:
+Functionality that can be operated by device motion or user motion MUST also be operable by user interface components and responding to the motion can be disabled to prevent accidental actuation, except when:

 - **Supported Interface**: The motion is used to operate functionality through an accessibility supported interface;
 - **Essential**: The motion is essential for the function and doing so would invalidate the activity.

 ## Principle Understandable
 Reference: WCAG 2.1 > 3. / EN 301 549 > 9.3
+Target group: developer
-Information and the operation of user interface must be understandable.
+Information and the operation of user interface MUST be understandable.

 ### Guideline Readable
 Reference: WCAG 2.1 > 3.1 / EN 301 549 > 9.3.1
+Target group: creator of content, developer
-Make text content readable and understandable.
+Text content MUST be readable and understandable.

 #### Success Criterion Language of Page
 Reference: WCAG 2.1 > 3.1.1 Level A / EN 301 549 > 9.3.1.1
+Target group: developer
-The default human language of each Web page can be programmatically determined.
+The default human language of each Web page MUST be determinable programmatically.

 #### Success Criterion Language of Parts
 Reference: WCAG 2.1 > 3.1.2 Level AA / EN 301 549 > 9.3.1.2
+Target group: developer
-The human language of each passage or phrase in the content can be programmatically determined except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.
+The human language of each passage or phrase in the content MUST be determinable programmatically except for proper names, technical terms, words of indeterminate language, and words or phrases that have become part of the vernacular of the immediately surrounding text.

 ### Guideline Predictable
 Reference: WCAG 2.1 > 3. / EN 301 549 > 9.3
+Target group: developer
-Make Web pages appear and operate in predictable ways.
+Web pages MUST appear and operate in predictable ways.

 #### Success Criterion On Focus
 Reference: WCAG 2.1 > 3.2.1 Level A / EN 301 549 > 9.3.2.1
+Target group: developer
-When any component receives focus, it does not initiate a change of context.
+When any component receives focus, it MUST not initiate a change of context.

 #### Success Criterion On Input
+Reference: WCAG 2.1 > 3.2.2 Level A / EN 301 549 > 9.3.2.2
+Target group: developer
-Changing the setting of any user interface component does not automatically cause a change of context unless the user has been advised of the behavior before using the component.
+Changing the setting of any user interface component MUST not automatically cause a change of context unless the user has been advised of the behavior before using the component.

 #### Success Criterion Consistent Navigation
 Reference: WCAG 2.1 > 3.2.3 Level AA / EN 301 549 > 9.3.2.3
+Target group: developer
-Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages occur in the same relative order each time they are repeated, unless a change is initiated by the user.
+Navigational mechanisms that are repeated on multiple Web pages within a set of Web pages MUST occur in the same relative order each time they are repeated, unless a change is initiated by the user.

 #### Success Criterion Consistent Identification
 Reference: WCAG 2.1 > 3.2.4 Level AA / EN 301 549 > 9.3.2.4
+Target group: developer
-Components that have the same functionality within a set of Web pages are identified consistently.
+Components that have the same functionality within a set of Web pages MUST be identified consistently.

 ### Guideline Input Assistance
 Reference: WCAG 2.1 > 3.3 / EN 301 549 > 9.3.3
+Target group: developer
-Help users avoid and correct mistakes.
+One MUST help users avoid and correct mistakes.

 #### Success Criterion Error Identification
 Reference: WCAG 2.1 > 3.3.1 Level A / EN 301 549 > 9.3.3.1
+Target group: developer
-If an input error is automatically detected, the item that is in error is identified and the error is described to the user in text.
+If an input error is automatically detected, the item that is in error MUST be identified and the error MUST be described to the user in text.

 #### Success Criterion Labels or Instructions
 Reference: WCAG 2.1 > 3.3.2 Level A / EN 301 549 > 9.3.3.2
+Target group: developer
-Labels or instructions are provided when content requires user input.
+Labels or instructions MUST be provided when content requires user input.

 #### Success Criterion Error Suggestion
 Reference: WCAG 2.1 > 3.3.3 Level AA / EN 301 549 > 9.3.3.3
+Target group: developer
-If an input error is automatically detected and suggestions for correction are known, then the suggestions are provided to the user, unless it would jeopardize the security or purpose of the content.
+If an input error is automatically detected and suggestions for correction are known, then the suggestions MUST be provided to the user, unless it would jeopardize the security or purpose of the content.

 #### Success Criterion Error Prevention (Legal, Financial, Data)
 Reference: WCAG 2.1 > 3.3.4 Level AA / EN 301 549 > 9.3.3.4
+Target group: developer
-For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following is true:
+For Web pages that cause legal commitments or financial transactions for the user to occur, that modify or delete user-controllable data in data storage systems, or that submit user test responses, at least one of the following MUST be true:

 - **Reversible**: Submissions are reversible.
 - **Checked**: Data entered by the user is checked for input errors and the user is provided an opportunity to correct them.